shoperb/shoperb-liquid/README.md

 ### assets_remote_host

-This configuration defines the remote host for assets (if any) and used in quch liquid filters, like theme_filters#customize.
+This configuration defines the remote host for assets (if any) and is used in such liquid filters, like theme_filters#customize.

 ### routes